 Where does tap water in Uganda come from?

 Uganda is blessed with abundant water resources for various purposes.
 However, this resource is unevenly distributed in both time and space.
 The major source of water for these resources is direct rainfall, which is recently experiencing variability that threatens the distribution of resources and water availability in Uganda.
 The annual rainfall received in Uganda varies from 500 mm to 2800 mm, with an average of 1180 mm received in two main seasons.
-The spatial distribution of rainfall has resulted into a network of great rivers and lakes that possess big potential for development.
-These resources are being developed and depleted at a fast rate, a situation that requires assessment to establish present status of water resources in the country.
-The paper reviews the characteristics, availability, demand and importance of present day water resources in Uganda as well as describing the various issues, challenges and management of water resources of the country.
-Water resources in Uganda comprise of large lakes like; Lake Victoria, Kyoga, Albert, George and Edward; wetlands and rivers, such as the Nile River, Katonga, Semliki, Malaba; rainfall, surface water runoff and ground water.
+The spatial distribution of rainfall has resulted in a network of great rivers and lakes that possess big potential for development.
+These resources are being developed and depleted at a fast rate, a situation that requires assessment to establish the present status of water resources in the country.
+The paper reviews the characteristics, availability, demand, and importance of present-day water resources in Uganda as well as describes the various issues, challenges, and management of water resources in the country.
+Water resources in Uganda comprise of large lakes like; Lake Victoria, Kyoga, Albert, George, and Edward; wetlands and rivers, such as the Nile River, Katonga, Semliki, and Malaba; rainfall, surface water runoff, and groundwater.

 In 2013 there were around 65,000 boreholes or other groundwater points in Uganda.